arrriiii/TagAR/README.md

 ### Slideloading the App ###
 5. Make sure you are in the top project folder and select the General tab
 6. Update the Bundle Identifier with your name
-> Mine may say _com.jmft.tagAR_ You'll want to put _com.**your name**.tagAR
+_You'll want to put _com.**your name**.tagAR_
 7. Update the Team with your Developer Apple ID
-> If your Apple ID does not show up, you can add your account with **Add Account** option, this will prompt a sign in window to login in with your Apple ID and password.
+_If your Apple ID does not show up, you can add your account with **Add Account** option, this will prompt a sign in window to login in with your Apple ID and password._
 8. Clean the project before running under the Product tab and select Clean.
-Alternatively, `⇧⌘K`
+Alternatively, `⇧⌘k`
 9. Build the App by pressing the play button on the top of the project folder

 > During the sideloading steps, at various times, you may see a popup that will request your password for Keychain.
 It's essential that you enter your password and click "Always Allow".
 This pop up might show up more than once, usually around 3-4 times.
 You must click "Always Allow" every single time.
 If at any point in this process you are denied permission, you'll get an error that says `swift sdtlib tool error` and you'll have to troubleshoot using these steps listed [HERE](https://stackoverflow.com/questions/41205250/swift-sdtlib-tool-error-task-failed-with-exit-code-1)